-We are exposed to foreign currency exchange rates to the extent sales contracts, purchase contracts, assets or liabilities of our European operations are denominated in currencies other than their functional currency, Our operations in Europe, a component of the semiconductor and solar equipment segment, conduct business primarily in their functional currency, the Euro, and the U.S. dollar.
+We are exposed to foreign currency exchange rates to the extent sales contracts, purchase contracts, assets or liabilities of our European operations are denominated in currencies other than their functional currency, Our operations in Europe, a component of the solar and semiconductor equipment segment, conduct business primarily in their functional currency, the Euro, and the U.S. dollar.
 Nearly all of the transactions, assets and liabilities of all other operating units are denominated in the U.S. dollar, their functional currency.
-In fiscal 2007 the U.S. dollar weakened relative to the Euro by 8.1% and strengthened relative to the Euro by 3.3% in 2006.
+In fiscal 2008, the U.S. dollar, on average, weakened relative to the Euro by 13.0% and, in fiscal 2007, weakened relative to the Euro by 8.1%.
 It is highly uncertain how currency exchange rates will fluctuate in the future.
 Actual changes in foreign exchange rates could adversely affect our operating results or financial condition.

-As of September 30, 2007, we did not hold any stand-alone or separate derivative instruments.
-We incurred net foreign currency transaction losses of \$0.1 million in fiscal 2006 and gains of \$0.1 million in fiscal 2006.
-As of September 30, 2007, our foreign subsidiaries had \$14.0 million of assets (cash and receivables) denominated in U.S. dollars, rather than Euros, which is their functional currency.
-A 10% change in the value of the functional currency relative to the non-functional currency would result in a gain or loss of \$1.4 million.
-As of the end of fiscal 2007 we had \$10.9 million of accounts payable, consisting primarily of amounts owed by foreign subsidiaries to our U.S. companies, denominated in U.S. dollars.
-Even though the intercompany accounts are eliminated in consolidation, a 10% change in the value of the Euro relative to the U.S. dollar would result in a gain or loss of \$1.1 million.
-Our net investment in and long-term advances to our foreign operations totaled \$3.8 million as of September 30, 2007.
-A 10% change in the value of the Euro relative to the U.S. dollar would cause an approximately \$0.4 million foreign currency translation adjustment, a type of other comprehensive income (loss), which would be a direct adjustment to our stockholders' equity.
+As of September 30, 2008, we did not hold any stand-alone or separate derivative instruments.
+We incurred net foreign currency transaction losses of \$0.1 million in fiscal 2008 and fiscal 2007.
+As of September 30, 2008, our foreign subsidiaries had \$3.6 million of assets (cash and receivables) denominated in U.S. dollars, rather than Euros, which is their functional currency.
+A 10% change in the value of the functional currency relative to the nonfunctional currency would result in a gain or loss of \$0.4 million.
+As of the end of fiscal 2008, we had \$3.4 million of accounts payable, consisting primarily of amounts owed by foreign subsidiaries to our U.S. companies, denominated in U.S. dollars.
+Even though the intercompany accounts are eliminated in consolidation, a 10% change in the value of the Euro relative to the U.S. dollar would result in a gain or loss of \$0.3 million.
+Our net investment in and long-term advances to our foreign operations totaled \$35.0 million as of September 30, 2008.
+A 10% change in the value of the Euro relative to the U.S. dollar would cause an approximately \$3.5 million foreign currency translation adjustment, a type of other comprehensive income (loss), which would be a direct adjustment to our stockholders' equity.
+In fiscal 2008, we incurred a net other comprehensive loss of \$0.8 million from translation adjustments.

-During fiscal 2007 and 2006, U.S. dollar denominated sales of our European operations were \$9.9 million and \$9.5 million, respectively.
-As of September 30, 2007, sales commitments denominated in a currency other than the functional currency of our transacting operation totaled \$0.6 million.
-Our lead-times range between 13 and 20 weeks.
+During fiscal 2008 and 2007, U.S. dollar denominated sales of our European operations were \$4.1 million and \$9.9 million, respectively.
+As of September 30, 2008, sales commitments denominated in a currency other than the functional currency of our transacting operation totaled \$3.4 million.
+Our lead-times range between 16 and 24 weeks.
 A 10% change in the relevant exchange rates between the time the order was taken and the time of shipment would cause our gross profit on such orders to be approximately \$0.1 million less than expected on the date the order was taken.

 All operations become less competitive relative to foreign suppliers when their functional currency strengthens relative to that of the foreign supplier.
 Our European operations are particularly affected when selling to customers in Asia when such customers require a purchase price in U.S. dollars.
-If the value of the U.S. dollar has strengthened or weakened relative to the Euro our gross margin will be reduced or increased, respectively, relative to prior transactions unless we are able to make a commensurate increase or decrease, respectively, in our selling price.
+If the value of the U.S. dollar has strengthened or weakened relative to the Euro our gross margin will be reduced or increased, respectively, relative to prior transactions unless we and our customers agree to a commensurate increase or decrease, respectively, in our selling price.